Kapilendra Deva: Subjugation of the Vijayanagara Empire and Expansion

-Consolidation of the Gajapati Empire
+Imperial consolidation

 The Gajapati Empire which reached its height in 1464 CE under Kapilendra Deva was organised into two administrative divisions of Dandapata and Rajya.
-Most of core regions of the empire in the north came under his direct control which were divided into Dandapathas(the division continuing from the Eastern Gangas) under a Governor(parikśa) or were controlled by the feudatory samanta rajas.
+Most of the core regions of the empire in the north came under his direct control which were divided into Dandapathas (the division continuing from the Eastern Gangas) under a Governor (parikśa) or were controlled by the feudatory Samanta rajas.
 The southern parts of the empire were divided into Rajyas which were ruled by Governors.

-Constructive Activities and Cultural Renaissance of the Odia Society
+Construction and Culture

-Kapilendra Deva patronized vaishnavism and expanded the Jagannath temple at Puri.
+Kapilendra Deva patronized Vaishnavite Hinduism and expanded the Jagannath temple at Puri.
 Although his entire life was spent in warfare, the Jagannath temple became the center for an efflorescence of drama and dance (Odissi) and other forms of art during Gajapati rule.
 He was a great patron of Vedic culture and himself wrote a Sanskrit play called Parshuram Bijaya.
-He constructed the Shaivite temple of Kapileswar in Bhubaneswar which shows that he was tolerant to every sectarian belief under the Hindu domain.
-It was during the rule of Kapilendra Deva when Odia language was officially used as an administrative language and the poet Sarala Das wrote the Odia Mahabharata.
+He constructed the Shaivite Hindu Kapilesvara Temple in Bhubaneswar which displays his tolerance towards every sectarian belief under the Hindu domain.
+It was during the rule of Kapilendra Deva when Odia was officially used as an administrative language and the poet Sarala Das wrote the Odia Mahabharata.
 Several learned poets and writers were promoted by him.
 Sanskrit poets also flourished during this era like Visvanatha Kaviraja who wrote Sahitya Darpana and Chandrakala Natika along with other works, Narsingha Mishra Vajapeyi wrote Samksepasariraka vartika and Kalidasa Chayani wrote Suddhichandrika.